 Economic cheerleaders on Wall Street and in the White House are taking heart.
 The US has had three straight months of faster job growth.
 The number of Americans each week filing new claims for unemployment benefits is down by more than 50,000 since early January.
 Corporate profits are healthy.
 The S&P 500 on Friday closed at a post-financial crisis high.
 Has the American recovery finally entered the sweet virtuous cycle in which more spending generates more jobs, more jobs make consumers more confident, and the confidence creates more spending?
 On the surface it would appear so.

-Yet the biggest continuing problem for most Americans is their homes.
+But the biggest continuing problem for most Americans is their homes.
 Purchases of new homes are down 77 per cent from their 2005 peak.
 They dropped another 0.9 per cent in January.
 Home sales overall are still dropping, and prices are still falling – despite already being down by a third from their 2006 peak.
-January’s average sale price was $154,700, down from $162,210 in December.

 Young couples are no longer buying homes; they’re renting because they’re not confident they can get or hold jobs that will reliably allow them to pay a mortgage.
 Middle-aged couples are underwater or unable to sell their homes at prices that allow them to recover their initial investments.
 They can’t relocate to find employment.
 They can’t retire.
 The negative wealth effect of home values, combined with declining wages, makes it highly unlikely the US will enjoy a robust recovery any time soon.
 Read more